-Humans appeared on Earth around seven million years ago.
-After a while, they begin to build communities from small villages to big cities and countries.
-Countries have risen and fallen, and people have migrated to new places each time.
-But have you ever thought about how old these countries are?
+Humans appeared on Earth around seven million years ago and after a while began to build communities from small villages to big cities and countries.
+Countries have risen and fallen, and people have migrated to new places each time, but have you ever thought about how old these countries are?
 I want to share with you the 10 oldest countries in the world.

 Ethiopia, officially the Federal Democratic Republic of Ethiopia, is a landlocked country in the Horn of Africa.
 Some of the oldest skeletal evidence for anatomically modern humans has been found in Ethiopia and it is a fact that Ethiopia is one of the oldest countries in the world, having developed as a country around 980 BCE.

-Greece, a place with plenty of different names (Hellenic republic, land of the Gods) is situated on the southern tip of the Balkan Peninsula, at the crossroads of Europe, Asia, and Africa.
-Greece is considered to be the cradle of Western civilization and the birthplace of ‘democracy’!
-From the eighth century BC, the Greeks were organized into various independent city-states.
+Greece, a place with plenty of different names (Hellenic republic, Land of the Gods) is situated on the southern tip of the Balkan Peninsula, at the crossroads of Europe, Asia, and Africa.
+Greece is considered to be the cradle of Western civilization and the birthplace of democracy, and from the eighth century BC onwards the Greeks organized themselves into various independent city-states.

 Portugal is certainly the oldest country in Europe, the borders of Portugal were defined in 1139 CE and before it was named Portugal the land passed through the hands of many empires and civilizations.
 Porto is also known as the oldest city, even before Rome in Italy.

 Located in the northwest Pacific Ocean, Japan is also a contender as one of the oldest countries in the world.
-Japan has been inhabited since the Upper Palaeolithic period (30000 BC), though the first mentions of the archipelago appears in Chinese chronicles from the 1st century AD.
+The country has been inhabited since the Upper Palaeolithic period (30000 BC), though the first mentions of the archipelago appear in Chinese chronicles from the 1st century AD.

 China is also known as the oldest country in Asia and in the world.
 China emerged as one of the world’s first civilizations, in the fertile basin of the Yellow River in the North China Plain.
 In the 3rd century BCE, the Qin reunited China and established the first Chinese empire.